Debus–Radziszewski imidazole synthesis

-The Debus–Radziszewski imidazole synthesis is an organic reaction used for the synthesis of imidazoles from a dicarbonyl, an aldehyde, and ammonia.
-The dicarbonyl component is commonly glyoxal, but can also include various 1,2-diketones and ketoaldehydes.
+The Debus–Radziszewski imidazole synthesis is a multi-component reaction used for the synthesis of imidazoles from a 1,2-dicarbonyl, an aldehyde, and ammonia or a primary amine.
 The method is used commercially to produce several imidazoles.
 The process is an example of a multicomponent reaction.

 The reaction can be viewed as occurring in two stages.
-In the first stage, the dicarbonyl and ammonia condense to give a diimine (shown with unusual orientation of N-H groups):
+In the first stage, the dicarbonyl and two ammonia molecules condense with the two carbonyl groups to give a diimine:

 In the second stage, this diimine condenses with the aldehyde:

+However, the actual reaction mechanism is not certain.